jonnonz1/nz-statute-book/acts/public/2012/road-user-charges-act-2012.md

   (b) the owner or operator of the RUC vehicle was not the person responsible for incurring the unpaid road user charges.
 (2) An application for review must—
   (a) be in writing; and
-  (b) include the full name, telephone number, and address of the applicant; and (c) if the applicant is not the owner or operator to whom the assessment was issued, include a written authorisation from the owner or operator for the applicant to act on the owner or operator's behalf; and
+  (b) include the applicant’s full name, address, and any mobile phone number, other phone number, and electronic address that the applicant has; and
+  (c) if the applicant is not the owner or operator to whom the assessment was issued, include a written authorisation from the owner or operator for the applicant to act on the owner or operator's behalf; and
   (d) specify the grounds for review; and
   (e) provide any evidence that may be required to substantiate the grounds for review.